 Straddling is a fun element of live poker, but many players don’t fully understand what a straddle really does.
 More than just putting out 2x the big blind before the cards are dealt, a straddle can dramatically alter the game in some big ways.
 So enjoy this free video which will forever answer the question “Should I Straddle?“, and if you prefer reading, the script can be found below.
 Enjoy!

 There are many different kinds of straddles.
+While straddling is not a traditional feature on online poker sites, you live players will see plenty of it.
 They come in different sizes, from different positions, and are made for a multitude of reasons.
 A straddle is simply a blind raise preflop made before the hole cards are dealt.
 The two most common types of straddles are:

 - The classic UTG straddle